RFFNet: Large-Scale Interpretable Kernel Methods via Random Fourier Features: Introduction

-Recently, \cite{Jordan2021} described a new sparsity-inducing mechanism for kernel methods.
-Although the mechanism is based on optimizing a vector of weights that enters the objective as a data scaling, similar to eq.~\eqref{eq:original-prob}, the solution is specific to Kernel Ridge Regression and Metric Learning and does not employ any kernel matrix approximation.
+Recently, \citet{jordan2021self} described a new sparsity-inducing mechanism for kernel methods.
+Although the mechanism is based on optimizing a vector of weights that enters the objective as a data scaling, similar to~\eqref{eq:original-prob}, the solution is specific to kernel ridge regression and metric learning.
+In addition, it does not employ any kernel matrix approximation and thus has limited applicability to large datasets.